The Automation History tab is used as an audit to monitor the processes that have been run, and check if there were any errors.

 Note: If the Status of the blocking Task is set to "Rejected" the Process will stop.

-- You can also use the checklist to see if, for example, there is a Delay step that has been added to the Process that to set a delay in a process of a number of hours days or weeks (refer to Delay in Process Step Details and Examples).
+- You can also use the checklist to see if, for example, there is a Delay step that has been added to the Process that to set a delay in a process of a number of hours days or weeks (refer to Delay in Process Step Details - Other Functions).

 Stopping a Process that is in Progress